- Florida is home to more than 13 shark species.

 - Sable is an 11.5 feet-long great white shark found along Florida’s coast and several other unexpected locations along the Gulf of Mexico.
 The massive shark, estimated to be about 900 pounds, was speculated to be pregnant at the time of discovery.

-- Mahone, a huge specimen measuring 13 feet 7 inches and weighing 1,701 pounds, was the largest shark to be tagged by OCEARCH.
+- Mahone, a huge specimen measuring 13 feet 7 inches and weighing 1,701 pounds, was the largest great white shark in the world to be tagged by OCEARCH.
 It was spotted swimming in the waters off North Carolina, though, not Florida.

-What is the Largest Great White Shark Ever Recorded?
+What is the Largest Great White Shark in the World Ever Recorded?

-Another specimen, one of the largest great white sharks ever measured, was caught off Prince Edward Island in Canada in 1983 at over 17 feet (5.2 m) long and was listed as one of the world’s five most legendary sharks by the Discovery Channel.
+Another specimen, one of the largest great white sharks in the world ever measured, was caught off Prince Edward Island in Canada in 1983 at over 17 feet (5.2 m) long and was listed as one of the world’s five most legendary sharks by the Discovery Channel.